scriptotek/library-sql/_episodes/02-basic-queries.md

 We could alternately use `DESC` to get descending order.

 ~~~
-SELECT * FROM articles ORDER BY first_author DESC;
+SELECT first_author, title FROM articles ORDER BY first_author DESC;
 ~~~
 {: .sql}

 `ASC` is the default.

-We can also sort on several fields at once.
+We can also sort on several fields at once, for example first order by `issns` then `first_authors`.
-To truly be alphabetical, we might want to order by genus then species.

 ~~~
-SELECT * FROM articles ORDER BY issns DESC, first_author ASC;
+SELECT first_author, title, issns FROM articles ORDER BY issns DESC, first_author ASC;
 ~~~
 {: .sql}